galitz-matt/CS-2100/README.md

-# CS-2100
-Homeworks

-These are assignments from UVA's Data Structures and Algorithms 1 class.
-The bulk of it is implementing data structures.
+# CS 2100: Data Structures and Algorithms
+This is a repository of assignments completed in UVA's CS 2100 course.